allen-zqh/new_homepage/README.md

 # Homepage

-This is the homepage of IsshikiHugh / Yan Xia.
+This is the homepage of IsshikiHugh / Yan XIA.

-Designed by Yan Xia.
+Designed by Yan XIA.

+> [!CAUTION]
+>
+> If you want to build your own homepage with mine, please remember to remove or replace the `<!-- Google tag (gtag.js) -->` part in the `index.html` file!
+This is the Google Analytics tag, which is used to track the traffic of the homepage.

-# Acknowledgement
+## Acknowledgement

 This homepage is inspired by these websites: